slittorin/home-assistant-setup/README.md

 1. Check versions of available docker images for InfluxDB at [Docker - InfluxDB](https://hub.docker.com/_/influxdb).
    - If you do not want the 'latest' version, use version number.
-   - At time of writing (20220207) the 'latest' version is 2.1.1 (isolated with `sudo docker image inspect influxdb`).
+   - At time of writing (20220207) the 'latest' version is 2.1.1 (isolated with `sudo docker image inspect influxdb` and looking for 'INFLUXDB_VERSION').
 2. Create the directory `/srv/ha-history-db`, and the following sub-directories:
    - At present no specific directories are used.
 4. For the file `/srv/.env` add the following content: